 Prevent fertilizer from polluting waterways.

-- Before watering, sweep any fertilizer on sidewalks, walkways, or driveways back onto lawns—not into street gutters and storm drains.
+- After fertilizing, water just enough to wash fertilizer off the grass blades and into the soil after applying.
+Before watering, sweep any fertilizer on sidewalks, walkways, or driveways back onto lawns, not into street gutters and storm drains.

 - Avoid overwatering to prevent fertilizer and water from running into gutters.